 Severe Back Injury: VA Disability Rating for Back Injury

-It’s said that you don’t notice how critical your back is, until you hurt it.
+It’s said that you don’t notice how critical your back is until you hurt it.
 Many veterans know this to be true, since severe back injuries are unfortunately common among servicemen and women.
 Though most people will encounter at least a minor back problem at some point in their lifetime, severe back injuries can seriously limit the way a person lives their life.

 VA Disability Ratings for Back Injuries

 Not every back injury limits a person’s range of motion.
-Arthritis and intervertebral disc syndrome are rated based on how incapacitating the conditions are on the veteran, while those with paralysis of the sciatic nerve are rated based upon their degree of paralysis.
+Arthritis and intervertebral disc syndrome are rated based on how incapacitating the conditions are on the veteran, while those with paralysis of the sciatic nerve are rated based on their degree of paralysis.

 Every patient is different, so the VA disability rating for degenerative disc disease can differ drastically from veteran to veteran under the VA disability rating for lower back pain.

 Common Causes of Spinal Injuries